 Philippe grasped his head with his hands.
 “No!” he cried.
 “That devil has Isabel?”

 “Be still!”
-The cave shock and Philippe heard rocks tumble down the sides of the cave.
+The cave shook and Philippe heard rocks tumble down the sides of the rocky enclosure.
 When the last of the rocks had come to rest, the creature continued.
 “I cannot enter his chateau because of its eldritch protections.
 But as a mortal man you can enter it Philippe.”

 “What must I do?”
 Philippe asked, not bothering to hide his desperation.

-“There at you feet is a dagger envenomed with poison from the deadliest creature of the sea.”
+“There at you feet is a dagger envenomed with poison from the deadliest creatures of the sea.”